2017 Nobel Peace Prize Forum Oslo

 Fred de Sam Lazaro - Correspondent, PBS NewsHour & Director, Undertold Stories Project, University of St. Thomas

-This year’s Forum Seeks to provide a platform for dialogue and experience share for representatives of the Standing Rock conflict in the Standing Rock Indian Reservation in North Dakota, US, and the Nussir copper mine conflict in the municipality of Kvalsund, Norway.
+The 2017 Forum aimed to provide a platform for dialogue and experience share for representatives of the Standing Rock conflict in the Standing Rock Indian Reservation in North Dakota, US, and the Nussir copper mine conflict in the municipality of Kvalsund, Norway.

 Nobel Peace Prize Forum Oslo 2017 - Across Dividing Lines